MD-CWI/afivo-streamer/afivo/documentation/manual.md

 The two different problems can now be solved numerically.
 For the cylindrical case with the varying \f$\varepsilon\f$, a modified Laplacian operator is used, as described in section \ref sect_mg-ghost-cells.
-The Gauss Seidel red-black relaxation methods are also modified, because they depend on the applied operator, see section \ref sect_gsrb.
+The Gauss-Seidel red-black relaxation methods are also modified, because they depend on the applied operator, see section \ref sect_gsrb.
 For these examples, we have used
 \f$N_\mathrm{down} = N_\mathrm{up} = N_\mathrm{base} = 2\f$ (number of down/up/base